wzwvv/CST/README.md

 # CST
+**News:** Our paper has been accepted for publication in **National Science Review (IF = 16.3)** and will be available soon.
-This repository contains the original Python code for **Canine EEG Helps Human: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment**.
+This repository contains the original Python code for our paper **Canine EEG Helps Human: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment** (National Science Review, 2025).